EssentialsX/Essentials/README.md

 If you are using this, do **NOT** ask Essentials for support.

-The official upstream repository is at https://github.com/Essentials/Essentials.
+The official upstream repository for the original Essentials project is at https://github.com/Essentials/Essentials.

 Why use EssentialsX?